 Hubsan H501S X4 Review

-On first look there is nothing to really wow you about the Hubsan H501S X4 and the large propellers give it a sense of being quite large.
+On first look there is nothing to really wow you about the Hubsan H501S and the oversized propellers give it a sense of being quite large.
 That being said, the Hubsan is pretty light weighing in at just shy of 410g and the gold detailing (that comes on most variants) is quite appealing.
 The rather large controller looks and feels well built and whilst it will take 8 batteries to power the thing (making it pretty cumbersome to handle) we liked the design and found it pretty easy to use.
-The built in display is also a nice touch at this price.
+The built in display is also a nice touch at this price and sets it apart from other drones in the sub-£200 band.

 The Hubsan H501S X4 in Flight